kunigami/kunigami.github.io/blog/_posts/2024-06-22-negative-bloom-filter.md

 In the end for our application the keys are 64-bit ids, so storing 128-bit for them wasn't worth it and using a off-the-shelf LRU cache turned out to be simpler.

-This cache solution also has builtin TTL support, which is very important for our use negative cache use case and its notably complicated to do with a Bloom filter.
-However the approximate set discussed above handles this nicely by replacing key on collision.
+This cache solution also has builtin TTL support, which is very important for our use negative cache use case and is notably complicated to do with a Bloom filter.
+However the approximate set discussed above handles this nicely by replacing keys on collision.

 ## References